Software-Research-Lab/CBM-Application-Software/README.md

 #### Vision mode On/Off.
 TV/VV
 Access:  ⚫ TT | ⚪ TV | ⚪ VV | ⚫ EX

-✔️ Note: To assign command for a new request, add access key (c1) in your answer.
+To assign command for a new request, add access key (c1) in your answer.

+    user: open your eyes
+    _bot: your question "open your eyes". give me answer
+    user: ok c1
+    _bot: your answer "ok" saved, assigned to the command key c1
+    user: close your eyes
+    _bot: your question "close your eyes". give me answer
+    user: ok c1
+    _bot: your answer "sure" saved, assigned to the command key c1
+    user: open your eyes
+    _bot: ok. vision on
+    user: close your eyes
+    _bot: ok. vision off

 #
 ### hi and see
 ####  Keywords to get face recognition response
 ⚪ TT | ⚪ TV | ⚪ VV | ⚫ EX

+    user: hi
+    _bot: hello (user name)

 #
 ### clear